UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 - Describe what training, validation, and test data sets are and how they are used in classification.
 - Split data into training, validation, and test data sets.
 - Describe what a random seed is and its importance in reproducible data analysis.
-- Set the random seed in Python using either the `numpy.random.seed` function or `random_state` argument in `scikit-learn` functions.
+- Set the random seed in Python using the `numpy.random.seed` function.
 - Evaluate classification accuracy in Python using a validation data set and appropriate metrics.
 - Execute cross-validation in Python to choose the number of neighbors in a $K$-nearest neighbors classifier.
 - Describe the advantages and disadvantages of the $K$-nearest neighbors classification algorithm.